 In the patron’s summary of checkouts, there will be an added column to allow the patron to leave a note (for example: missing first page, or DVD is scratched).
 This note once confirmed by the patron will appear to the staff at the bottom of the staff interface’s home page, and also when the item is checked in.

-If their guarantee has allowed it via their privacy, when the guarantor logs in they will see a tab labeled “Relatives’ checkouts” on their summary tab.
+If their guarantee has allowed it via their privacy, or alternatively, if the staff is allowed to change this privacy setting in the staff interface with the AllowStaffToSetCheckoutsVisibilityForGuarantor system preference and this setting is turned on, when the guarantor logs in they will see a tab labeled “Relatives’ checkouts” on their summary tab.

 Clicking on the ‘Overdue’ tab will show only the items that are overdue.